Kiryat Gat: Demographics

 In 2012, the ethnic makeup of the city was 93.8 percent Jewish.
 In its early years, Kiryat Gat was populated mainly by Jews of Sephardi/Mizrahi origin.
 Since the mass immigration of Soviet Jews, approximately one third of the inhabitants hail from the former Soviet Union.

 Economy

 The Polgat textile factory was the main employer in the town until it closed in the 1990s.
 In 1999, Intel opened a chip fabrication plant, known as Fab 18, to produce Pentium 4 chips and flash memories.
 Intel received a grant of $525 million from the Israeli government to build the plant.
 In February 2006, the cornerstone was laid for Intel's second Kiryat Gat plant, Fab 28.
 Despite this, Kiryat Gat has one of Israel's highest unemployment rates.
 In 2021, Intel announced a $10 billion investment in new manufacturing in Kiryat Gat.

-The headquarters and small-arms (guns) manufacturing facility of Israeli Weapons Industries is now located in Kiryat Gat.
+The headquarters and small-arms (guns) manufacturing facility of Israeli Weapons Industries is located in Kiryat Gat.